Chocolate Cross Day was held at the Lancaster County Prison with a follow up Luncheon at the Eden Resort on April 14, 2022, 8am-1:30pm.

 Tough Problems are a little Harder & Impossibilities Take a lot Longer & More Prayer

-Of course, there are much tougher cases that we work on like alternate sentencing before a person goes to trail, helping deserving people get parole and a home plan that guarantees successful reentry into society.
+Of course, there are much tougher cases that we work on like alternate sentencing before a person goes to trial, helping deserving people get parole and a home plan that guarantees successful reentry into society.
 Then there are the innocent people who’ve been convicted of a crime they didn’t commit, called wrongful conviction.
 Justice & Mercy has served on the Innocence Commission appointed by the Senate of PA for a three-year period, and we are amazed how many innocent people are serving a murder conviction where the exculpatory evidence has proved they’re innocent and they’ve been set free.
 Unfortunately, we’ve only touched the tip of the iceberg.
 Finding the truth about innocence or guilt can be lengthy and expensive process.
 Along with other organizations, Justice & Mercy estimates we’ve been able to help about 300 people get set free in PA, through discovery of exculpatory evidence or DNA testing.
 This process can take 5-20 years as the truth is not always easy to discover.
 The problem with convicting an innocent person is, the real perpetrator is still out there committing more crimes.
 Justice & Mercy works at improving public policy and improving the criminal justice world, so we get the right perpetrator the first time.

 Good relationships with Public Officials are Important & Prayer is More Important